sof202/SQUIRE/README.md

 ## Description

-SQUIRE(Statistical Quality Utility for Ideal Reference matrix Enhancement) is a set of python scripts that are to be used with [HyLoRD](https://github.com/sof202/HyLoRD).
-The [inputs](https://sof202.github.io/HyLoRD/inputs-outputs.html) of HyLoRD include a reference matrix and a list of 'useful' CpGs, however the creation of these files is not necessarily trivial.
+SQUIRE (Statistical Quality Utility for Ideal Reference matrix Enhancement) is a python CLI tool that can assist the usage of [HyLoRD](https://github.com/sof202/HyLoRD).
+The [inputs](https://sof202.github.io/HyLoRD/inputs-outputs.html) of HyLoRD include a reference matrix and a list of 'useful' CpGs, however the creation of these files is non-trivial.

 SQUIRE will: